Geoogolla/enterprise-docs/docs/administrator-guide/manage-permissions.md

 * Read: Provides read permission for the chosen entity.
 * Read and Write: Provides read and write permission for the chosen entity.
 * Read, Write, and Delete: Provides read, write, and delete permission for the chosen entity.
-* Read and Download: Provides read and download permission for the chosen entity.
-* Read, Write, and Download: Provides read, write, and download permission for the chosen entity.
-* Read, Write, Delete, and Download: Provides read, write, delete, and download permission for the chosen entity.
+* Download: Provides download permission for the chosen entity.
 * Create: Provides permission to create the chosen entity.
+* Manage: Provides permission to manage the chosen entity.
+* Create and Manage: Provides permission to create and manage users and groups.

 ## Entity